nunomaduro/modern-php-tooling-talk/index.md

 ## _Parallel Testing_
 ### Less Waiting, More Coding

-^ Some of you already know what's Pest, but it trully breaks my heart to see that most ^ of you are still not using the built-in parallel testing capabilities of Pest.
-^ Unless you enjoy your test suite taking forever, you should just use the --parallel ^ option by default...

-^ 2 minutes (13:30min total)

 ---

 # Pest
 ## _Code Coverage_
 ### No blind spots

-^ 3 minutes (19:30min total) (estimation)

 ---

 # Pest
 ## _Type Coverage_
 ### Sleep like a baby

-^ Demo: car value objects example...
-^ 3 minutes (16:30min total) (estimation)

 ---